songweizhi/MarkerMAG/README.md

 + MarkerMAG’s input consists of
    1. A set of user-provided MAGs
    2. A set of 16S rRNA gene sequences (either user-provided or generated with the `matam_16s` module)
-   3. The **quality-filtered** paired-end reads used to generate the data above
+   3. The **quality-filtered** paired-end reads used to generate the data above.
+      If the input reads are provided in fastq format, MarkerMAG will first convert them into fasta format.

 + :warning: MarkerMAG is designed to work with paired short-read data (i.e. Illumina).
 It assumes the id of reads in pair in the format of `XXXX.1` and `XXXX.2`.
 The only difference is the last character.
    You can rename your reads with MarkerMAG's `rename_reads` module ([manual](doc/README_rename_reads.md)).

-+ Input reads to MarkerMAG need to be quality-filtered.
-If the input reads were provided in fastq format, MarkerMAG will first convert them into fasta format.

 + Although you can use your preferred tool to reconstruct 16S rRNA gene sequences from the metagenomic dataset, MarkerMAG does have a supplementary module (`matam_16s`) to reconstruct 16S rRNA genes.
    Please refer to the manual [here](doc/README_matam_16s.md) if you want to give it a go.

-+ Link 16S rRNA gene sequences with MAGs ([demo dataset](https://drive.google.com/drive/folders/1edzpj6QV6jRQ24F1wT_9pIDzOIV_b3ki?usp=sharing)):
++ Link 16S rRNA gene sequences with MAGs ([demo dataset](https://doi.org/10.5281/zenodo.6466784)):

       MarkerMAG link -p Demo -r1 demo_R1.fasta -r2 demo_R2.fasta -marker demo_16S.fasta -mag demo_MAGs -x fa -t 12